Elvric/ClassNotes/Winter2018/Comp421.md

 |true|false|
 |false|true|
 |unknown|unknown|
-We must use a special operator doing unknow or true =true
+With and unknown and false gives us false.
+With or unknown or true is true.
 ```SQL
 IS NULL
 IS NOT NULL